Snoop Dogg vs Paul Gascoigne: Why are they having a social media feud? | Goal.com

 FFS I’m getting grief😂I just got back from Spain doing4days of charity work&3days enjoying myself&I’m getting fucking snoop dog posting a picture from around 6to8yrs ago&in the press FFS 4 no reason well I ain’t finished yet @Shanewh1tfield &@SnoopDogg shane get him some work😂xx— Paul Gascoigne (@Paul_Gascoigne8) June 28, 2019

-Further to that, Gazza took to social media again on Saturday with a fresh video, mocking Snoop.
+Further to that, Gazza took to social media again on Saturday with a fresh video, mocking Snoop, though it was later deleted.

 Why has Snoop targeted Gazza?